digidem/mapeo-rfc/RFC-003-mapeo-core.md

 The Intents API will be a high-level RPC interface for applications to directly integrate with the Mapeo protocol.
 As a client creates an 'intent', it is allowing the core library to make some assumptions about default behavior.
 This is a common pattern in APIs from YouTube/Microsoft Azure/Android, to smaller groups such as Cabal (`cabal-client`) library or Matrix.org `intents`.

+TODO: Write Intent API

 # 5. Mono Repo